 Dominique Thomas is given another particular occasion to showcase his talent after L'homme au complet marron (2).
 The production values look incredibly lavish under the astute direction of Nicolas Picard-Dreyfuss.
 The excellent guest cast includes Yannik Landrein (Édouard Paget), Camille Claris (Patricia Nollet), Raphaëline Goupilleau (Louise Charpentier), Charline Paul (Gigi), Clara Antoons (Françoise Vermeer) and Laurent Richard (Narcisse Vermeer). Émilie Wiest, who plays Julie Lemon, had another part in Un meurtre est-il facile?, a 2015 episode. Éric Beauchamp plays Agent Martin.
 Produced by Escazal Films and France Télévisions, with the support of Pictanovo and Région Hauts-de-France.
 Produced with the participation of TV5 Monde.

 Sophie Révil is the producer.
-Laurent Chiomento exec produce.
+Laurent Chiomento exec produces.
 Main characters created by Sylvie Simon and Thierry Debroux.
 Music composed by Stéphane Moucha.
 Bertrand Mouly is the cinematographer.
 Crimes Haute Couture is in competition at the La Rochelle Festival of TV fiction and will be shown by France 2 this Friday, followed on the same evening by a Behind-the-Scenes documentary (3).
 The next brand new episode aired by the channel will be Le crime de Noël, a Christmas special.
 In the meantime there will be repeats.
 Drame en trois actes will surface in France on a later date.
 Agatha Christie's Criminal Games is available in the U.S. on VOD service MHZ Choice.

 (1) Aired after L'homme au complet marron on France 2.